d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 >
 > <details>
 > <summary>Click here for a hint on implementing the decision variant.</summary>
 >
+> Here is a guideline to help you implement the decision part if you get stuck.
+> To maximize your learning, ensure you have thoroughly attempted to solve it on
+> your own before referring to this hint.
+>
 > 1. Create a class for your decision solver that offers a `solve` method which
 >    either returns a solution or `None` if no solution exists.